- What qualifies as a trademark?

 - What products should be licensed?

-- A royalty is a fee paid by a licensee for the commercial use of a trademark.
-Items intended to be sold externally (i.e. t-shirts for retail sale) are subject to royalties.
-Items intended for internal use by UNLV employees (i.e. uniforms) are exempt from royalties except if the internal use is the intended resale of the item for fundraising.
+A royalty is a fee paid by a licensee for the commercial use of a trademark.
+Items intended to be sold externally (eg. T-shirts for retail sale) are subject to royalties.
+Items intended for internal use by UNLV employees (eg. uniforms) are exempt from royalties except if the internal use is the intended resale of the item for fundraising.
+Internal sales must also meet the following criteria: licensee is invoicing - and receiving payment from - the University and the products are not being resold.
+Ex: If a student group is purchasing t-shirts and students pay for them; this falls under the standard license since University dollars are not being used.

 - Who needs a license?

-- Anyone wishing to use the marks, logos and symbols of the university must obtain a license.
-No products will be licensed without the approval of the University through its licensing representative, the Licensing Resource Group (LRG).
-This ensures all products associated with the University are of high quality and in good taste, and denies approval of potentially hazardous items.
+Anyone wishing to use the marks, logos and symbols of the University must obtain a license.
+No products will be licensed without the approval of the University through its representative, Leerfield Licensing Partners.
+This ensures all products associated with the University are of high quality and good taste and, denies approval of potentially hazardous items.

 - What if you do not get a license?

-- All products must be approved through the University.
-Failure to obtain a license or approval from the University is a violation of federal trademark laws and will be grounds for seizure of all non-approved merchandise bearing the University’s marks.
-It also can result in jail time and numerous fines if convicted.
+All products must be approved by the University's Trademark Licensing Office.
+Failure to obtain a license or approval from the University's Trademark Licensing Office is a violation of federal trademark laws and will be grounds for seizure of all non-approved merchandise bearing the University's marks.
+It can also result in jail time and numerous fines if convicted.

 - How can you obtain a license?

-- Anyone who wishes to obtain a license to produce merchandise must submit a license application to the Licensing Resource Group (LRG).
-This application informs the University of how its marks will be used, what type of product the applicant makes, how the University is going to be represented, etc. Applications can be obtained by downloading an application packet at the Licensing Resource Group’s website.
+Any vendor who wishes to obtain a license to produce UNLV merchandise must submit a license application.
+This application informs the University of how its marks will be used, what type of product the applicant makes, how the University is going to be represented, etc. Applications can be obtained by visiting the Learfield Licensing website.

 - How is licensed merchandise identified?

-- The “Officially Licensed Collegiate Products” hologram label identifies merchandise that has passed the standards of quality set forth by the University and certifies that a portion of the purchases is returned to the University.
+The "Officially Licensed Collegiate Products" hologram label identifies merchandise that has passed the standards of quality set forth by the University and certifies that a portion of the purchase is returned to the University.

 - Can you sell a product to the campus bookstore?